ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 There you go, you are now processing your stream of data in native java.

 It does become obvious that doing something more fancy, like windowing and aggregation, will require you to write all of that logic yourself.

-This can get out of hand pretty quickly, so, do watch out for that.
+This can get out of hand pretty quickly, so do watch out for that.

 But for simple data processing, nothing beats some native Java.

 ### Takeaways Native Java